Felix45/covid-stats/README.md

 - Special thanks to  [MMediaGroup.fr](https://mmediagroup.fr/covid-19) for the COVID statistics [API](https://covid-api.mmediagroup.fr/v1) used in this project

-- Special thanks to  [Rest countries](https://restcountries.com/v3/all) for the COVID statistics [API](https://restcountries.com/v3/all) used in this project
+- Special thanks to  [Rest countries](https://restcountries.com/v3/all) for the Population statistics [API](https://restcountries.com/v3/all) used in this project

 ## 📝 License